antonio-decaro/SIGMo/README.md

 The repository is structured as follows:
 - `repo` this folder contains all the other repository of the algorithms to test;
 - `scripts` contains all the script to parse data in the several formats required by all the algorithms;
-- `data` contains all the graph tested and a script called `init.sh` that must be run to initialize data to the algorithms format;
+- `data` contains all the query and data graphs to be tested;

+## Repeating Experiments
+### 1. Init Script
+First of all launch the `init.sh` script.
+Optional arguments are:
+- `-b=bench1,bench2` the list of benchmarks.
+If it's left blank, all the benchmark will be evaluated;
+- `--data-limit=x` the number of data graph to process;
+- `--query-limit=x` the number of query graph to process;